remi/her/README.md

 @user.valid? # => false

 @user.save
-# POST /users&fullname=Tobias+Fünke will still be called, even if the user is not valid
+# POST "/users" with `fullname=Tobias+Fünke` will still be called, even if the user is not valid
 ```

 ### Dirty attributes